zhangtong16/cfi/README.md

 This is a Type-based Control Flow Integrity enforcement implementation build on top of LLVM compiler infrastructure.

+We use the skeleton of [llvm-tutor](https://github.com/banach-space/llvm-tutor).

+This enforcement should protect you from corrupted code pointers.
+However, it actually is a coarse-grain implementation because of its `Naïve` type analysis.

 Currently, there are two phases:

 1. __Type Analysis for ICalls__.
 We currently use `FLTA`, which means First Layer Type Analysis, to analyze the type of icalls, and resolve the candidate targets set.